Are you looking for a way to document business processes in Confluence?

 The Enterprise version follows Atlassian’s strategy to take their customers to Confluence Cloud.
 By 2024, all Atlassian customers need to migrate their products to Cloud or Data Center hosting as server support will stop.
 The BPMN and DMN Modeler offer an automated migration path from the free version to the Enterprise version, and from server hosting to Cloud or Data Center.

 The Confluence plugins are available on the Atlassian Marketplace.
-You can download them there and try them for free, or you can check out the demonstration site and try the apps with no installation required.
+You can download them there and try them for free.

 The plugins are developed by employees of viadee Unternehmensberatung AG, a German IT consulting company located in Cologne and Münster, who support their customers in Camunda and software development projects.